AlexanderHeo/React-Starter/README.md

 ```
 launch dist/index.html from your code editor

-The steps taken to create this starter app:
+### The steps taken to create this starter app
+if you would like to replicate the project in this repo, follow these steps:
 ```
 npm init -y
 npm install react react-dom